erlenddahl/lambdaroad-model/README.md

 This is the repo for the LambdaRoad command line application, its unit tests, and a simple REST API which serves as a backend for the [web-based map tool](http://mobilitet.sintef.no/lambda/).

+This readme is a very technical description of how to use the command line application.
+For a more visual documentation of the capabilities of the application, see the readme in the [tool repository](https://github.com/erlenddahl/lambdaroad-interface).

 ## All LambdaRoad repositories:
  - [Command line application and tool backend](https://github.com/erlenddahl/lambdaroad-model)
  - [Web-based map tool](https://github.com/erlenddahl/lambdaroad-interface)